Contents

-But "knowing" a foreign language is not the same as speaking and understanding it.
+Russian at GW.
+"Knowing" a foreign language is not the same as being profcient in speaking and comprehension.
 And as a teacher, I have to set goals for my classes that are based not on grammar to be covered, but rather on real-life skills to be acquired.
 For example, I tell my first-year intensive students:

 If you complete the activities as assigned successfully, at the end of this course, you will be able to do these things: